jenO00/UserManagementAPI/README.md

 # UserManagementAPI
 Part of coursera Microsoft course.
-The goal is to create a User management API in .NET and C#
+The goal is to create a User management API in .NET and C# A USER model is used in the user management API.

+## CRUD
+The following CRUD endpoints were implemented:
+CREATE - POST localhost:XXXX/users
+READ - GET localhost:XXXX/users || GET localhost:XXXX/users/{id}
+UPDATE - PUT localhost:XXXX/users
+DELETE - DELTE localhost:XXXX/users/{id}

+## Validation functionality
+Validation functionality is implemented, which is utilized for the POST and PUT functions.
+Checks if the user is valid.

 ## Simulated API KEY
 During this project, a simulated API Key is used for educational purposes.
 I am not comfortable sharing a real API key.